 - Its remarkable diversity of natural features makes this an ideal place for people of all ages and cultures to connect with wildlife and the inspiring power of the Hudson River.

-- Its extraordinary geological and industrial history provides an ideal opportunity to explore the important role the Hudson Valley played in New York State’s development.
+- Its complex industrial history and extraordinary geologic bedrock provides an ideal opportunity to explore the important role the Hudson Valley played in New York State’s development.

 - The ways indigenous cultures previously relied on this land for sustenance offer lessons in environmental stewardship.